pouriamoosavi/LittleDB/README.md

-# Little Sql like DB for ESP32 boards
+# Little Sql like Database for ESP32 boards
 A little Sql like database, which runs on esp32.
 This library works with esp32 file system with help of LittleFS which is a great library to manage fs in embed boards and esp.

 ## Queries